Arthur9288/ImageClassificationTensor/README.md

-AI decides if the images from amazon rainforest contain signs of deforestation or not
+AI notebook decides if the images from amazon rainforest contain signs of deforestation or not

 # Machine Learning Project with TensorFlow